annarobertaa/annarobertaa/README.md

 - 👀 I’m interested in grown my website
 - 🌱 I’m currently learning programation
 - 📫 How to reach me:
-send me a message on instagram in my direct @_annarobertaa
+send me a message on my direct in Instagram @_annarobertaa

 <!---
 annarobertaa/annarobertaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.